 ReFrame runs the selected tests in the same environment as the one that it executes.
 It does not unload any environment modules nor sets or unsets any environment variable.
 Nonetheless, it gives you the opportunity to modify the environment that the tests execute.
-You can either purge completely all environment modules by passing the -purge-env option or ask ReFrame to load or unload some environment modules before starting running any tests by using the -m and -u options respectively.
-Of course you could manage the environment manually, but it's more convenient if you do that directly through ReFrame's command-line.
-If you used an environment module to load ReFrame, e.g., reframe, you can use the -u to have ReFrame unload it before running any tests, so that the tests start in a clean environment:
+You can either purge completely all environment modules by passing the --purge-env option or ask ReFrame to load or unload some environment modules before starting running any tests by using the -m and -u options respectively.
+Of course you could manage the environment module to load ReFrame, e.g., reframe, you can use the -u to have ReFrame unload it before running any tests, so that the tests start in a clean environment:

-'''

 ./bin/reframe -u reframe [...]

-'''